The Narrow Path Women Walk in Leadership

 From the outside, this can look like collaboration.

-From the inside, it can feel like borrowing credibility you should already have.
+Inside, it feels like borrowing credibility you should already have.

 And when that reinforcement has to happen publicly, especially in front of more junior staff, it quietly teaches the organization whose authority really counts.